Qurrat-UlAin/Rule-Based-Chatbot-Machine-Learning-Project/README.md

-This repository is based on a personalized practical approach after going through the course 'Chatbots: Basics of Chatbots with Machine Learning & Python'.
+This repository is based on a personalized ,practical approach after going through the course 'Chatbots: Basics of Chatbots with Machine Learning & Python'.
+The goal was to develop a chatbot that could take a link to a WKikipedia article and answer questions related to it.
+The course mentioned above provided me with a refresher and reusing the code I modified it to fulfill my goals.